 - Userbar: Searches the entire workplace.

-- Unified Search Widget: Searches content in a digital workplace and files connected third-party repositories.
+- Unified Search Widget: Searches content in a digital workplace and files connected to third-party repositories.

-- Search Box Widget: Searches specific content types and locations based on how it has been configured.
+- Search Box Widget: Searches specific content types and locations.

-- Channels & Content: Searches content on the current Channel.
-Only available for Forums, Blogs, Calendars, and Wikis.
+- Content: Searches content on the current channel.
+Only available on calendar events, forum topics, and wiki articles.